omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`32*byte`:`temporary_channel_id`]: the `temporary_channel_id` which will be replaced by channel_id in the following messeges.

-Bob's OBD verifies the btc funding transaction by its hex, and replies Alice that he knows the funding of BTC by message -3500.
+Bob's OBD verifies the btc funding transaction by its hex and replies to Alice that he knows the funding of BTC by message -3500.

 1. type: -34 (asset_funding_created)
 2. data: